Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

 \section{Analysis}

 In this section, we firstly performed effectiveness analysis on the main components from the proposed SDDA method to quantitively evaluate the contributions from each part of the framework.
-Then the convergence analysis based on the test results generated from the model training process was also presented to further investigate the robustness of the proposed methods in this paper.
+Then the convergence analysis based on the test results generated from the model training process was also presented to further investigate the robustness of the SDDA framework.
 Preliminary investigation on the distribution of high-dimensional features extracted by VA-EEGNet and DA-EEGNet in the two tested datasets were presented through feature visualization.
 At the end of this section, the sensitivity and generalizability were discussed by investigating the optimal trade-off hyperparameters for different participants to discuss the generalizability and stability of the proposed framework.